densitydesign/EMIF-ImageGeneration/README.md

 We'll take some lines to analyze each of them, in-depth:

 # Generation

-Certainly!
-Below is the content you provided, tidied up with appropriate Markdown formatting and code blocks.

 ### We define the IP, PORT and URL of API: